xpack/web-jekyll/pages/xbb/prerequisites.md

 use `nvm` instead, as instructed, otherwise you will run into troubles caused by permissions." %}

-## xpm
+### xpm

 [`xpm`](https://xpack.github.io/xpm/) is a portable [Node.js](https://nodejs.org/) command line application.

+If you used the TL;DR script, it is already installed.

-To install it, follow the steps in the
+Otherwise, to install it, follow the steps in the
 [xpm install]({{ site.baseurl }}/xpm/install/) page.

 ## Docker